 The city’s second cathedral, known as the Roman Catholic Cathedral, sits on the western edge of the Norwich ring road.
 It’s much newer and Victorian Gothic in style.
 Despite its less central positioning, the Roman Catholic Cathedral is easy to get to on foot.
 The cathedral runs tower tours every Saturday where you can climb to the top for incredible views.

 2. Chill in Plantation Gardens

-Looking like its just fallen out of Tomb Raider, this Grade II English Heritage garden spans three acres and was once an old chalk quarry!
+Looking like it has just fallen out of Tomb Raider, this Grade II English Heritage garden spans three acres and was once an old chalk quarry!
 Established 140 years ago, it fell into disrepair until its restoration in 1980.
 Nowadays, Plantation Gardens is a beautiful spot for a picnic with a book and is open to all.
-Entry comes at the cost of a £2 donation which goes towards maintenance of the site.
+Entry comes at the cost of a £2 donation which goes towards the maintenance of the site.